Ericsson/CodeCompass/webgui-new/README.md

 For building and installing the application, or parsing projects, please refer to the [CodeCompass README](/README.md) documentations and development sections.\
 (Note: For development, use SQLite as a database for parsing projects.)

-After installing, the static HTML exported from Next.js will be available in `install/share/codecompass/webgui-new/out/`
+After installing, the current webgui will still be available at the root URL of the webserver (`/`), but you can also reach the new webgui at (`/new`).